12 min read

 Of course, the first thing he asked was "Is there someone else?"
 As if he couldn’t imagine that he might be the reason I was done.

-That accusation pissed me off; I had taken my vows seriously.
-I had made promises before God, and that meant something to me.
+I had taken my vows seriously.
+I had made promises before God, and that meant enough for me to endure nearly a decade of trying to save something that shouldn't have existed.

-I even sat down with my minister after I left because I was so conflicted.
-I’ll never forget what he told me: “Divorce can be a blessing; God doesn’t want His children to suffer".
+I even sat down with my minister because I was so conflicted about it.
+Among other things, he told me: “Divorce can be a blessing; God doesn’t want His children to suffer".

-That conversation gave me much-needed clarity; I hadn’t been lying for the past nine years, and I wasn’t breaking my vows.
+That conversation gave me much-needed clarity; I wasn’t breaking my vows.
 I was finally honoring the part where I mattered, too.

 Back to the conversation:

-After I told him I was done, he volleyed with those threats to himself again.
+After I told him I was done, he made those same threats to himself again.
 But this time, what used to guilt me into staying now just pissed me right off.

-In that moment, I finally saw it for the disgusting manipulation tactic it was, his last-ditch power play.
+Because I finally, finally saw it for what it was—a disgusting manipulation tactic and his last-ditch power play.

 So I called his bluff.

-I’m not proud of this, but I said, “Fine, do it in the bathroom with the door shut so your daughter doesn’t have to see it.”
+I’m not proud of this, but I said, “Fine, go do it in the bathroom with the door shut so your daughter won’t have to see it.”

 Was it harsh?
 Maybe.
-But I'd spent years ignoring red flags, putting up with abuse, and feeling guilty for wanting to divorce a 'helpless' blind man while he played the martyr.
+But I'd spent years ignoring red flags, putting up with abuse, and feeling guilty for wanting to leave a 'helpless' blind man while he played the martyr.

 Because even in that moment, I was the only one thinking about what was best for our daughter, and I needed him to know I wasn’t buying his theatrics anymore.